joelburton/Crushinator/docs/design.rst

   * keyword arguments passed to the ``Collector.__init__()`` method.

 In terms of files, default values must be specified in `ConfigParser`_ format.
-Sections will correspond to specific *Runner* classes, and can contain one ``[globals]`` section.
-The idea here is that it will be possible to specify generic values, and then very specific ones for specific *Runners*.
+Sections will correspond to specific *Recipe* classes, and can contain one ``[globals]`` section.
+The idea here is that it will be possible to specify generic values, and then very specific ones for specific *Recipes*.

 Rough sketch of the base ``Collector`` class: